Therapy for pregnancy, postpartum, and fertility journeys

-Perinatal Mood and Anxiety Disorders (PMADs) are among the most common complications that occur in pregnancy and the postpartum period, according to The American College of Obstetrics and Gynecology (ACOG).
+Perinatal Mood and Anxiety Disorders (PMADs) are among the most common complications that occur in pregnancy and the postpartum period.
 This can impact the birthing person, their loved ones, and their children.
-And yet, it remains taboo, under-diagnosed and under-treated!
+And yet, it remains taboo and under-diagnosed.
+I am passionate about making women’s+ health and perinatal mental health a safer, more deeply understood space so there is less stigma and more support for growing families.

 I work with new parents and couples who are navigating: